XuanyouLiu/Cyberpet/README.md

 In general, our code has four main bodies: CameraWebServer, Screen, ServoControl and facce_tracking.

-### CameraWebServer
+### CameraWebServer Folder

 The `CameraWebServer` folder contains essential driver code enabling the ESP32-CAM module to capture and stream video data.
+In code inside this folder should be complie and flash in Arduino IDE.

+To see how the ESP32-CAM works and how to configure for this board within Arduino IDE, please refer to this [tutorial](https://lastminuteengineers.com/getting-started-with-esp32-cam/).

  Key features of this setup include:

 1. **Video Data Streaming**: The code facilitates the ESP32-CAM to capture video and stream it effectively, ensuring a steady flow of video data.
 2. **Targeted IP Address Transmission**: The streamed video data is sent to a specified IP address.
 This feature allows users to access the video stream by visiting the designated IP.